My presentation as an engineer started with raising a question for myself, and what I learned from it

 I got used to my job, for better or worse

-losing my passion and motivation for my work.
+lost my passion and motivation for work.

 Concerns about one's future career

-When I lost motivation for my work, I suddenly began to feel anxious about my future career.
+When I lost my motivation for work, I suddenly began to feel anxious about my future career.

 I felt a gap between my lack of motivation and the career I envisioned,